salesforce/eslint-plugin-lwc/docs/rules/ssr-no-unguarded-async-event.md

 #### Examples of Incorrect Code

-Here are examples of code that violate the no-unguarded-async-event-in-ssr rule:
+Here are examples of code that violate the ssr-no-unguarded-async-event rule:

 ```js
 // Incorrect: Unguarded fetch call